Everest Base Camp Trek – 12 Days

 Note: it is almost impossible to trek in mid and late winter due to extreme cold and snowfall and higher chances of avalanches.

-Visa and passports- for all foreigners besides Indian, you will be needing a valid visa and valid passport to visit anywhere in Nepal.
+For all foreigners besides Indians, you will be needing a valid visa and valid passport to visit anywhere in Nepal.
 You can have your Nepalese visa at Tribhuwan international airport in Kathmandu.
 You will also need two passport-sized photographs for trekking permits.

 Clothing and equipment